 If vendor is a branch or division —

-• You can't submit a branch location
+• You may not be able to submit a branch location

-• Search using the alternate name
+• Search using an alternate name

-• Search using the alternate phone
+• Search using an alternate phone

 • Search Google for the vendor's corporate headquarters or parent company